bouvet/map/restapi/Readme.md

     - App Service

 Set development DB connection string:
-This can either be an Azure dev/prod db, or a locally install MSSQL server
+This can either be an Azure dev/prod db, or a locally installed MSSQL server

 ```bash
 $dotnet user-secrets set "Dev:DbConnectionString" "<your connection string>"